Lecture notes on the formation and early evolution of planetary systems: Introduction

 Obviously this discussion ignores many aspects that are practically important in searching for planets from radial velocity data.
 However, it suffices to reveal the key feature: given a high signal to noise spectrum and stable wavelength calibration, photon noise is small enough that a radial velocity measurement with the ms$^{-1}$ precision needed to detect extrasolar planets is feasible.

-Records for the smallest amplitude radial velocity signal that can be extracted from the noise are regularly bested.
-Currently some of the highest precision radial velocity measurements have an RMS scatter of around 0.5~${\rm ms}^{-1}$, and it has been suggested that 0.2~${\rm ms}^{-1}$ might be attainable for some quiescent stars \citep{mayor08}.
-The lowest stellar velocity semi-amplitude is slightly below 2~${\rm ms}^{-1}$.
-It is important to remember that these are best-case values -- complete samples of extrasolar planets that are suitable for statistical studies only exist for much larger $K \approx 30 \ {\rm ms}^{-1}$ \citep{fischer05}.
+Records for the smallest amplitude radial velocity signal that can be extracted from the noise have improved dramatically over the years.
+Planets have now been detected for which $K$ is as small as about 0.5~${\rm ms}^{-1}$ \citep{pepe11}, and there are plans (e.g. the {\em ESPRESSO} instrument on ESO's VLT) for next-generation instruments able to reach the 0.1~${\rm ms}^{-1}$ precision needed to find Earth analogs.
+It is important to remember that these are best-case values -- many stars are not stable enough to allow anything like such high precision and complete samples of extrasolar planets that are suitable for statistical studies only exist for much larger $K$.

 Detailed modeling is necessary in order to assess whether a particular survey has a selection bias in eccentricity.
 Naively you can argue it either way -- an eccentric planet produces a larger perturbation at closest stellar approach, but most of the time the planet is further out and the radial velocity is smaller.
 A good starting point for studying these issues is the explicit calculation for the Keck Planet Search reported by \citet{cumming08}.
 These authors find that the Keck search is complete for sufficiently massive planets (and thus trivially unbiased) for $e \lesssim 0.6$.